KamilWojtalak/Personify/README.md

 # Personify

-Personify is an app for building and managing detailed personal profiles-capture notes.
+Personify is a simple app that helps you create personal profiles, take notes, and get context for conversations with people similar to your ideal personas.

-Such as:
+Notes such as:
 - interaction history
 - repetitive topics
 - social links

+I built this because I had trouble making new connections in my 20s.
+Now I always have topics to discuss based on what I've learned.
+Cold outreach is no longer that cold 😁

-You can create multiple ideal personas as templates and real people, then assign each person to one or more personas.
-Personify aggregates information about everyone you meet and lets you quickly scan who you should reach out to next.
+You can create multiple ideal personas as templates, add real people, and assign each person to one or more personas.

-Personify aggregates information about everyone you meet and lets you quickly scan who you should reach out to next.
+Personify aggregates information about everyone you meet and lets you quickly scan who you should reach out to next, and what to write about to them.

-I built this because I had trouble making new connections in my 20s, and here I have topics ready to discuss interesting subjects I learned from others, ensuring conversations are highly personalized.

-Additionally, if someone is looking for someone I can recommend, it will be easy to find them thanks to the information I've saved.
+If someone asks me to recommend a contact - for example, someone needs a business card website and wants a WordPress developer - I can easily find the right person with my saved notes.
+I can look at all the WordPress developers I've messaged and pick the best one based on my notes.

+It's also useful for meeting new contacts when doing cold DM-ing in a specific industry.
+I can see the common problems people in an ideal persona-like a Laravel developer-have faced and personalize my message.
+For example, instead of a plain “Hey, how are you?”, I could ask if they've ever implemented GraphQL in Laravel.
+This way, you jump straight into a meaningful topic instead of making small talk about the weather.

 Does it make sense?
 I don't know.
 I'm trying my best :D